 These DIY Lapel Pins are easy to make with plastic shrink film and are a whole lot of fun to wear!
 Pick your favorite emoji to wear or give them as gifts with the free printable “flair” cards.
-This post contains affiliate links for your convenience.
-See my full disclosure here.
+This post contains affiliate links, which help to support this site.
+Thanks!

 Are you guys into the flair trend?
-I’ve been building up my collection of pins and patches lately – it’s so fun to add a little kitschy touch to your jacket or bag – so it was definitely time for a DIY lapel pin.
+I’ve been building up my collection of enamel pins and patches lately – it’s so fun to add a little kitschy touch to your jacket or bag – so it was definitely time for a DIY pin project.
 I decided to go with emoji because they are fun and kind of ubiquitous and actually becoming part of our language (did you hear that Oxford picked an emoji for their 2015 word of the year?
 Crazy!).

 Plus, I’m thinking these pins make awesome sauce gifts for friends – just pick your bud’s favorite emoji and attach it to one of the printable flair cards I designed for you guys (Yay!).
 And how cute are these for funky stocking stuffers?
 Perfect, right?